Emma (novel): Masculinity

-Austen explores the idea of redefining manhood and masculinity with her male characters: particularly Mr. Knightley, Mr. Woodhouse, and Frank Churchill.
-In Emma, Austen includes typical ideals of English masculinity, including, "familial responsibility, sexual fidelity, and leadership transition…” Mr. Woodhouse is portrayed chiefly as foolish and an incompetent father figure.
-Clark comments on Mr. Woodhouse's age and how this affects his masculine identity.
+Austen explores the idea of redefining manhood and masculinity with her male characters: particularly Mr Knightley, Mr Woodhouse, and Frank Churchill.
+In Emma, Austen includes typical ideals of English masculinity, including, "familial responsibility, sexual fidelity, and leadership transition …" Mr Woodhouse is portrayed chiefly as foolish and an incompetent father figure.
+Clark comments on Mr Woodhouse's age and how this affects his masculine identity.
 He resists change and pleasure, yet he is still respected in the community.
-Mr. Knightley is Jane Austen's perfect gentleman figure in Emma.
+Mr Knightley is Jane Austen's perfect gentleman figure in Emma.
 He has manners, class, and money.
-Further, he is presented as, "a well-adjusted alternative to these more polarized understandings of masculinity seen in characters of John Willoughby and Edward Ferrars.”
+Further, he is presented as, "a well-adjusted alternative to these more polarized understandings of masculinity seen in characters of John Willoughby and Edward Ferrars."

 Allusions to real places

 The fictional Highbury is said to be in Surrey, 16 mi from London and 8 mi from Richmond.
-(It must not be confused with the real Highbury, which is 4.5 mi north of Charing Cross, now part of inner London but in Austen's day was in Middlesex.
-Highbury was not modelled on a specific village; however, it is likely that it is modelled after several that Austen knew, such as Cobham and Box Hill.
-Leatherhead, Surrey, is another place that could have been a source of inspiration for Highbury.
+(It is not to be confused with the real Highbury, which is 4.5 mi north of Charing Cross, now part of inner London but in Austen's day was in Middlesex.)
+Highbury was not modelled on a specific village; however, it is likely that it is modelled after several places that Austen knew, such as Cobham and Box Hill.
+Leatherhead is another place that could have been a source of inspiration for Highbury.
 There is a Randalls Road in the town, which is an important name within Emma.
 It has also been noted that there is a Mr Knightly mentioned in Leatherhead Church.
 Emma's sister Isabella and her family live in Brunswick Square, between the City of London and the West End; the fields had just been transformed at the turn of the century into terraces of Georgian houses.
-Richmond, where Frank Churchill's aunt and uncle settle in the summer, is now part of the Greater London area, but then was a separate town in Surrey.
+Richmond, where Frank Churchill's aunt and uncle settle in the summer, is now part of the Greater London area, but was then a separate town in Surrey.

 Most of the other places mentioned are in southern England, such as the seaside resort towns of Weymouth, Dorset, Southend, and Cromer in Norfolk.
-Box Hill, Surrey, is still a place of beauty, popular for picnics.
-Bath, where Mr. Elton went to find a bride, is a well-known spa city in the southwest.
+Box Hill is still a place of beauty, popular for picnics.
+Bath, where Mr Elton went to find a bride, is a well-known spa city in the southwest.
 The place furthest away is the fictional Enscombe, the estate of the Churchills, in the real Yorkshire, in the north.

-The school is based on Reading Abbey Girls' School, which Austen and her sister attended briefly: "not of a seminary, or an establishment, or any thing which professed, in long sentences of refined nonsense, to combine liberal acquirements with elegant morality upon new principles and new systems – and where young ladies for enormous pay might be screwed out of health and into vanity – but a real, honest, old-fashioned Boarding-school, where a reasonable quantity of accomplishments were sold at a reasonable price, and where girls might be sent to be out of the way and scramble themselves into a little education, without any danger of coming back prodigies."
+The school is based on Reading Abbey Girls' School, which Austen and her sister attended briefly:

+not of a seminary, or an establishment, or any thing which professed, in long sentences of refined nonsense, to combine liberal acquirements with elegant morality upon new principles and new systems – and where young ladies for enormous pay might be screwed out of health and into vanity – but a real, honest, old-fashioned Boarding-school, where a reasonable quantity of accomplishments were sold at a reasonable price, and where girls might be sent to be out of the way and scramble themselves into a little education, without any danger of coming back prodigies.